Lucid Dreams and OBEs

 and you can't turn on a physical light with a non-physical hand.

-One time, I ended up in the living room, sitting on the couch.
-I was afraid of the dark, so I started to freak out.
-I didn't know I was out of my body, and I didn't know how to go back.
+afraid of the dark, and I started to freak out.
+I didn't know how to get back to my body.
 (The secret is to say, "Take me back to my body.")
 I thought I was having a vivid nightmare.
 So I screamed and cried until the OBE ended by itself.

-Most of my spontaneous OBE's were not that dramatic.
+Most of my spontaneous OBEs were not that dramatic.
 Sometimes I just rolled out of bed and fell on the floor.
 Other times, I kicked off the covers.
 But when I woke up, I was still in the same position as when I went to sleep.

-The Facts About OBE's
+Facts About OBEs

+I learned that everyone has OBEs, but most people don't remember them.
 In a national survey, 20% of Americans recalled having at least one OBE in their lifetime.
-But those who are able to do it intentionally are rare.
+But those who are able to do it intentionally are less common.
 A conscious projector has to train himself to remain lucid during the OBE, control his emotional impulses, and recall the experience after he returns to his body.

 Lucid Dreaming Practices

 One lucid dreaming practice involves asking yourself periodically throughout the day, "Am I dreaming?"
 Then look at your hands.
-If you see all of your fingers very clearly, then you are awake.
+If you see all of your fingers clearly, then you are awake.
 Once this becomes a habit, you will start doing it in your sleep.
 When you look at your hands in a dream, they will look strange, and you'll know that you are dreaming.

 Full lucidity requires a great deal of self-control.
 Before I started having fully lucid dreams, I experienced a long series of semi-lucid dreams that seemed to be testing my ability to control my emotions.
 These dreams gradually increased my awareness until I could maintain self-control during the dream state.